fleetdm/fleet/handbook/business-operations/README.md

   - Net dollar retention rate
     - How to calculate: (starting ARR + new subscriptions and expansions - churn)/starting ARR.
   - Cash burn
-    - How to calculate: (start of quarter runway - end of quarter runway)/3.
+    - How to calculate: start of quarter runway - end of quarter runway.

 ### Grant equity